Overview of high-density QCD studies with the CMS experiment at the LHC: Hard probes in heavy ion collisions and sensitivity to quark-gluon plasma

 \subsection{Summary of hard probes in the QGP}

-The presence of hard scatterings in HI collisions provides a powerful set of tools for studying the QGP through a multitude of various hard probes.
-High-\pt objects such as jets, hadrons, electroweak bosons, and heavy-flavor quarks can all offer complementary information about the QGP medium at short length scales, while also having unique advantages and limitations.
-Furthermore, combinations of these objects into more complex observables, such as dijets, heavy-flavor jets, and photon-jet events, can be used to provide unique information that cannot be extracted through the study of their individual components.
-The large luminosities achieved for HI collisions during the LHC Runs 1 and 2, coupled with the excellent tracking and calorimeter coverage of the CMS detector, have facilitated a comprehensive and diverse physics program aimed at studying these hard probes.
+The CMS Collaboration has used hard scatterings in HI collisions as a powerful toolset for probing the QGP at short length scales.
+High-\pt objects such as jets, hadrons, electroweak bosons, and heavy-flavor quarks, along with more complex event types such as dijets, heavy-flavor jets, and photon-jet pairs, have been instrumental in revealing the intricate dynamics of the QGP.
+The extensive data collected during LHC Runs 1 and 2, combined with the broad tracking and calorimeter coverage of the CMS detector, have facilitated a comprehensive exploration of these hard probes.

-During LHC Run 1, initial results promptly revealed profound dijet \pt asymmetries, along with suppressed jet and hadron \RAA values, which are linked to the phenomenon of jet quenching.
-Subsequent in-depth examinations of hadrons and jets have provided insights into the path-length dependence of parton energy loss.
-Despite significant effort, a clear-cut observation of the color-charge dependence of jet quenching remains challenging, but significant progress has been achieved in crafting tools and observables that could potentially disentangle this effect in the future.